 The UK, despite numerous headwinds faced in 2020, saw an increase in government support and more subsidies available to bus operators than ever before.
-The UK government's new Ten Point Plan for a Green Industrial Revolution, announced on November 18, 2020, is a follow-up to the UK government's original plan to invest £5 billion for buses, cycling and walking, including a commitment to introduce 4,000 more British-built ZEBs into service.
-In October 2021, an additional £150 million was added to the money available in the 2021 financial year as part of the UK's Zero Emission Bus Regional Areas ("ZEBRA") scheme, for a new total of £270 million available under the ZEBRA scheme.
+The UK government's Ten Point Plan for a Green Industrial Revolution, announced on November 18, 2020, is a follow-up to the UK government's original plan to invest £5 billion for buses, cycling and walking, including a commitment to introduce 4,000 more British-built ZEBs into service.
+The UK Zero Emission Bus Regional Areas (ZEBRA) scheme distributed £295 million in 2021 and 2022, and 2022-2023 financial years.
+The 4,000 bus commitment has been amended from "build" to "fund" by early 2024.